Zidane912/microservicesapp/README.md

 ![image](https://user-images.githubusercontent.com/96538941/169018009-a4a9e5e0-cfdb-4b39-8582-753ab415b9e1.png)

-**NOTE:** Although the final step 'Deployment of Application gives an error, the pipeline still functtions perfectly.
+**NOTE:** Although the final step 'Deployment of Application gives an error, the pipeline still functions perfectly.
 This error is due to ports already being assigned on this virtual machine, here is the error message that is shown on the console output:

 Error response from daemon: driver failed programming external connectivity on endpoint finalproject2-service3-1 (370071175bd03098292c6662b5ec5e190661ef8998a89662527b7b830f2746d3): Bind for 0.0.0.0:5002 failed: port is already allocated